 The Colosseum is Rome's most emblematic monument, so you won't have any trouble getting there whether you ask on public transport or get disoriented on foot.
 If you want to organise a visit to the Colosseum in detail, here is my article on how to get to the Colosseum.

-If you are organising your visit and you want to plan your visit and adjust your time, I recommend you my article about the duration of the visit to the Colosseum and the Roman Forum.
+If you are organising your visit and you want to plan everything in a time-efficient way, I recommend my article on the duration of the visit to the Colosseum and the Roman Forum.

 Where to eat near the Colosseum

-You won't find any food inside the Colosseum, but you might find a street stall nearby for a snack.
+Inside the Colosseum you won't find any food, but you might find a street stall nearby for a snack.

-The Roman amphitheatre is a great place to visit with children (remember that children under the age of 18 are free of charge); especially those who like Roman stories will have a great time running around the corridors.
+The Roman amphitheatre is a great place to visit with children (remember that children under 18 don't pay admission); especially those who like Roman stories will have a great time running around the corridors.